aidevnet/DEVWKS-2367/SD-WAN-MSP-Demo-Open-Back-End/README.md

 ## Project SD-WAN MSP dashboard

-The goal of this project is to provide a one pane of glass application to Cisco SD-WAN users and enterprises with particularly MSPs (Managed Service Providers) in mind.
-The application gives users visibility into the status of their Cisco SD-WAN fabric.
+The goal of this project is to provide a one pane of glass application to Cisco Catalyst SD-WAN users and enterprises with particularly MSPs (Managed Service Providers) in mind.
+The application gives users visibility into the status of their Cisco Catalyst SD-WAN fabric.
 It has two components: a Python based backend REST API that interacts with the vManage REST API and a React based front-end that displays the data to the user.
 The backend acts as a middleware between the single tenant vManage instances and the front-end.
 The front-end part of the application interacts with the backend REST API and gives the users a similar interface to the one vManage has for multi tenant environments.